raphCode/master-thesis-muzero/theory.typ

 #let loss(letter, target, pred, start: 0) = $sum_(k=start)^K ell^letter (pred _t^k, target)$

-For training, the !dnet is unrolled for $K$ steps and aligned with a !seq of !env !ss and !as from a selfplay !traj.
+For training, the !dnet #dyn is unrolled for $K$ steps and aligned with a !seq of !env !ss and !as from a selfplay !traj.
 Specifically, a training example beginning at time step $t$ consists of the tuple
 $(s_t, (#series_a), (#series_p), z)$, where $K$ is the unroll length, a hyperparameter.